emily1618/Statistics-and-Models/Regression/README.md

-# Regression Models,Data Transformation, Leverage Points, Confidence Level, and Prediction Intervals
+# Regression Models, Data Transformation, Leverage Points, Confidence Level, and Prediction Intervals

 _Highlights:_
 - Examine the predictor and response variables by building a linear regression model using  ```lm()``` and ```plot()``` .